Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``snp`` can detect the potential mutations by comparing the results of alignment and fasta files.
 `Samtools <https://github.com/samtools>`_, `Bcftools <https://github.com/samtools>`_ are the main tools for detection of mutations.
 User can choose programs (with BAQ, without BAQ and extend BAQ) to run ``snp``.
-User can also set the quality, read depth and the fraction of maximum read depth which support for indel.
+User can also set the QUAL, DP, DP4, etc. For Indel, IMF and IDV can be setted as well.
 If you have no fasta file of "target strain" and want to generate it, ``snp`` can get it from the alignment results of "reference strain".